Key takeaways

 If the product contains proprietary software, patented technology, or embedded systems, the OEM will likely need a license to use your IP.
 This section should define the scope of that access: is it time-limited?
 Should they only use it for your products?
 Are they allowed to subcontract production?

 Even for non-tech products, licensing can come into play.
-For example, a skincare brand sharing a proprietary blend with an OEM lab should clearly state how and where that formula can be used and whether it's exclusive to them.
+A skincare brand sharing a proprietary blend with an OEM lab should clearly state how and where that formula can be used — and whether it's exclusive to them.

 Ordering, lead times, and forecasting

-When it comes to ordering and lead times, your agreement should lay out how the process works: how far in advance you need to place purchase orders, the minimum quantities required, and what happens if timelines aren’t met.
+Your agreement should lay out how the ordering process works: how far in advance you need to place purchase orders, the minimum quantities required, and what happens if timelines aren't met.
 Without clear terms, production can stall.

 Many OEMs prioritize their biggest clients.
 If you're a smaller buyer without negotiated volume forecasts or deadlines, you risk being pushed to the back of the queue.
-Including forecasting obligations and delivery penalties gives you leverage and helps keep your production on track.
+Including forecasting obligations and delivery penalties gives you leverage and keeps your production on track.

 Pricing and payment